Garrick Club: The arts

-Originally established so that “actors and men of refinement and education might meet on equal terms”, and named after the 18th-century actor and theatre manager David Garrick, the Garrick Club continues to be patronised by members of the arts.
+Originally established so that "actors and men of refinement and education might meet on equal terms", and named after the 18th-century actor and theatre manager David Garrick, the Garrick Club continues to be patronised by members of the arts.
 The membership includes the actors Brian Cox and Matthew Macfadyen, both of whom starred in the Succession TV series, Hugh Bonneville, Hugh Laurie, Stephen Fry, Benedict Cumberbatch, David Suchet, and Damian Lewis.
 From opera, ballet and theatre, members include Christopher Rodrigues, the chair of the Royal Ballet School, John Gilhooly, the artistic director of Wigmore Hall, Harry Brünjes, the chair of the English National Opera, Alex Beard, the chief executive of the Royal Opera House, and Antonio Pappano, chief conductor of the London Symphony Orchestra.

 Business

-From the business world, members include Crispin Odey, the hedge fund manager and founder of Odey Asset Management that has had to close following an investigation report documenting the alleged sexual harassment and assault of 13 different women; Nigel Newton, chief executive and founder of the publisher Bloomsbury, best known for publishing the Harry Potter series; Peter Straus, the literary agent, and Rocco Forte, the British hotelier and chairman of Rocco Forte Hotels, and Paul Smith, the fashion designer and owner of the eponymous brand.
+From the business world, members include Crispin Odey, the hedge fund manager and founder of Odey Asset Management that has had to close following an investigation report documenting the alleged sexual harassment and assault of 13 different women; Nigel Newton, chief executive and founder of the publisher Bloomsbury, best known for publishing the Harry Potter series; Peter Straus, the literary agent; Rocco Forte, the British hotelier and chairman of Rocco Forte Hotels; and Paul Smith, the fashion designer and owner of the eponymous brand.